Hiking With Ben

 Off to my right I could hear the beautifully musical singing of a lyrebird.
 It alternated between its own song and mimicking various other birds: rosellas, black cockatoos, and kookaburras.
 It’s always a giveaway when the sounds of so many different birds are all emanating from the same place.

-While I was picking my way through the ferns, close by I heard the rustling of a snake heading away from me, concealed by the vegetation.
-Once again, I felt glad of my gaiters: the snakes I can’t see bother me more than those I can.
+While I was picking my way through the ferns, I heard the rustling of a snake close by, concealed by the vegetation.
+Once again, I was glad of my gaiters: the snakes I can’t see bother me more than those I can.

-At the last big glade before the forest I stopped for a moment before plunging back in.
-My legs were still getting used to the switch from climbing to descending and could use the break.
+In the last big glade I stopped for a moment before plunging back into the forest.
+My legs were still getting used to the switch from climbing to descending and could use a break.
 I heard a cheeping, and spotted a pink robin zipping around looking for insects.
 He showed no fear of me at all, coming quite close.
 He sat still long enough for me to be able to admire his beautiful colouring before he flew off again.

 Back in the forest, leaving the glades behind.

 I re-entered the forest and began the long, steep descent down the incline.
-The walking downhill was naturally much easier than my earlier climb, though care was needed to avoid slipping on the leaf litter and rocks that covered the path.
-The track seemed completely different now I was facing downhill.
-The view ahead was all treetops, emphasizing just how steep it was.
+The walk down was naturally much easier than my earlier climb, though care was needed to avoid slipping on the leaf litter and rocks covering the path.
+The track felt completely different now I was facing downhill.
+The view ahead was all treetops, emphasizing how steep it was.
 I hadn’t realized earlier, but while walking uphill the view had been dominated by the path itself.

 A fallen tree propped up over the track on the steep descent.

 While walking the track downhill was physically easier than going uphill, it came at the price of more difficult navigation.
-At times it felt like a very different walk.
-A few places that had posed no problem this morning now proved surprisingly tricky, and that wasn’t necessarily apparent until already off course.
+A few places that had posed no problem this morning now proved surprisingly tricky, and mistakes weren’t necessarily apparent until already well off course.

-After passing the lowering gear an obvious way continued ahead, contouring across the mountainside.
-However, this wasn’t the track, but actually an old grade line9.
-Back when this area was logged the tramway had a junction here, with the left fork being the grade line, and the right (now somewhat concealed by vegetation) continuing the descent.
+After passing the lowering gear, an obvious way continued ahead, contouring across the mountainside.
+However, this wasn’t the track, but instead an old grade line9.
+Back when this area was logged the tramway had a junction here, with the left fork being the grade line, and the right (partially concealed by vegetation) continuing the descent.

-I continued downhill after adding another piece of flagging tape, since this junction had given me pause, and not for the first time.
+I headed downhill after adding another piece of flagging tape, since this junction had given me pause, and not for the first time.

 Fungi growing at the halfway flat.